dconnolly/draft-connolly-cfrg-xwing-kem/draft-connolly-cfrg-xwing-kem.md

 KEMs.
 In particular it is not known to be safe to leave out the post-quantum ciphertext from the combiner in the general case.

+## Binding properties
+Some protocols rely on further properties of the KEM.
+X-Wing satisfies the binding properties MAL-BIND-K-PK and MAL-BIND-K-CT (TODO: reference to proof).
+This implies {{KSMW}} X-Wing also satisfies

+- MAL-BIND-K,CT-PK
+- MAL-BIND-K,PK-CT
+- LEAK-BIND-K-PK
+- LEAK-BIND-K-CT
+- LEAK-BIND-K,CT-PK
+- LEAK-BIND-K,PK-CT
+- HON-BIND-K-PK
+- HON-BIND-K-CT
+- HON-BIND-K,CT-PK
+- HON-BIND-K,PK-CT

+In contrast, ML-KEM on its own does not achieve MAL-BIND-K-PK, MAL-BIND-K-CT, nor MAL-BIND-K,PK-CT. {{SCHMIEG}}

 # IANA Considerations {#iana}

 This document requests/registers a new entry to the "HPKE KEM Identifiers"